North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 The best way to experience north Argentina is to hire a car and drive it yourself.

-This gives you time to experience the north, stop in small towns that pique your interest, and relax as you drive around this beautiful area.
-It means you’ll also have the smaller towns without the crowds in the evenings.
+This gives you time to stop in small towns that pique your interest and relax as you drive around this beautiful area.

-We hired a car through a company that I think has now gone bust, so book online with DiscoverCars instead.
-They can collate all the car rental companies in Salta so you can choose the right one for you.
+We hired a car through a company that I think has now gone bust, so book online with DiscoverCars.
+They collate all the car rental companies in Salta so you can choose the right one for you.

 I’ve got a full guide to renting a car in Argentina with my tips and tricks.